TheEolian/hiptime/README.md

 Welcome to Hiptime!

-Hiptime is a basic task management web application which.
+Hiptime is a task management web application.

-Users can sign up to manage their tasks.
+Users can sign up to manage their tasks through Hiptime.

+Users have the ability to:

 1. Create new tasks
 2. Edit tasks